spayefin/spayefin/README.md

     fintech — including digital lending, credit underwriting, fraud detection, and risk analytics.

-    Currently, as Deputy VP – Data Science & AI at Aye Finance where I architect, develop and deploy scalable, cloud-native AI solutions powering digital credit platforms used in different area of the business processing.
+    Currently, as Deputy VP – Data Science & AI at Aye Finance where I architect, develop and deploy scalable, cloud-native AI solutions powering digital platforms used in different area of the business processing.

 🔍 Core Expertise: